kubernetes/community/contributors/devel/development.md

 macOS ships with outdated BSD-based tools.
 We recommend installing [macOS GNU tools].

-### rsync
+#### rsync

 Kubernetes build system requires `rsync` command present in the development platform.

-### etcd
+#### etcd

 etcd is a distributed key value store that provides a reliable way to store data across a cluster of machines.
 Kubernetes maintains state in [`etcd`][etcd-latest].
-Version 2 as a backend was deprecated and support was removed in Kubernetes 1.13; thereby, make sure to install etcd version 3.x.
+Version 2 as was deprecated and support was removed in Kubernetes 1.13; thereby, make sure to install etcd version 3.x.

 Please [install it locally][etcd-install] to run local integration tests.
 Also, add it to PATH.